 Early Childhood Education (Part-time studies)School of Human Services and Community Safety Diploma

-Saskatchewan Polytechnic's two-year Early Childhood Education (ECE) diploma program is offered on-campus in Saskatoon or Regina, or through regional colleges or through distance learning wherever you live.
+Saskatchewan Polytechnic's two-year Early Childhood Education (ECE) diploma program is offered on-campus in Prince Albert, Regina and Saskatoon, or through regional colleges or distance learning, wherever you live.

 It is a highly respected program that integrates the most current research on early childhood education.
-You’ll build on the knowledge, attitudes and skills you developed in the ECE certificate program, including:
+Topics of study will include:

 - children with diverse abilities